Do I Need to Take the Math Placement Test if...

 It is possible that your AP score will allow you to register for a higher level math course, so you should check with an adviser at Summer Welcome.

 An ACT Math Subscore of 28 or higher (or SAT Math Subscore of 660 or higher) means that you are exempt from College Algebra.
-You can determine if you need to take the ALEKS assessment by deciding what course(s) you plan to take:
+You can determine if you need to take the Math Placement Test by deciding what course(s) you plan to take:

 - If you plan to take a Mathematics Reasoning Proficiency (MRP) course in another department, you can register for that course without taking the Math Placement Test.
 Note that Statistics courses are not offered by the Math department.